Bisonai/orakl-docs/en/other-resources/terms-of-use.md

 1. We are not responsible or liable for any loss, damage, cost, or expense, whether direct or indirect (the “Losses”) incurred to the User if such Losses are due to the following reasons.
    1. If the Service cannot be provided due to natural disasters, equivalent national emergency or any other similar event with a cause outside of the Company’s control;
    2. If a use of the Service becomes impossible due to compliance with the de facto or legal administrative dispositions and/or orders of a government agency;
-   3. If the service failure occurs due to a failure of the blockchain platform Klaytn, data sources, data providers or a cause attributable to the User;
+   3. If the service failure occurs due to a failure of the blockchain platform Kaia, data sources, data providers or a cause attributable to the User;
    4. If the data provided to the Users in connection with the POR service is inaccurate or not up-to-date due to reasons not attributable to the Company, including, without limitation, reasons such as API downtime or inaccurate data insertion by the original data provider;&#x20;
    5. If the server fails due to instantaneous Service access increase, etc.
    6. When it is confirmed that the contents of information, data, and the reliability, accuracy and completeness of the information posted by the User in relation to the Service are altered or false.